*formerly Publications Design*

 You’ll graduate prepared to pursue or advance a career in a corporate or nonprofit setting, in fields such as web design, graphic design, marketing communications and public relations, to name a few.

+Classes are offered evenings and weekends, and some courses are offered in the summer.
 Learn more about the M.A. in Integrated Design program requirements.

 Learn from the best:

 Our full-time faculty are scholars, graphic and interaction designers, media critics, writers, filmmakers and videographers who, like the program itself, combine the intellectual, the academic and the professional.
 In addition, our adjunct professors come from Baltimore’s creative community to share their expertise in writing, graphic design and business practices.

 The Klein Family School of Communications Design employs students to manage its Digital Design Studio (DDS), a state-of-the-art lab focused on design in all media and formats.
 DDS assistants get paid (student assistants) or receive tuition remission and a stipend (graduate assistants) while gaining invaluable technical experience.
 Learn more about working as a Digital Design Studio Assistant.